Playoffs set to be moved again as Uefa prioritise European club competitions

 It is understood that among the proposals to emerge from the meeting will be a postponement of international fixtures scheduled for June – which includes the playoffs for next year’s European Championships – and the rescheduling of the remaining rounds of European club competition to July and August.

 The Champions League and Europa League were suspended in March.
-Four ties remain to be completed in the Champions League last 16, including Manchester City’s with Real Madrid and Chelsea’s fixture against Napoli.
+Four ties remain to be completed in the Champions League last 16, including Manchester City’s with Real Madrid and Chelsea’s fixture against Bayern Munich.
 In the Europa League, eight last-16 fixtures have been postponed.

 That would leave 38 matches to be arranged for both competitions, with Uefa hoping that a change in the lockdown conditions currently extant in almost all European countries will allow for the games to be played in the summer.